JFK Reloaded: Development and release

 JFK Reloaded was developed by Traffic Management Limited (trade name: Traffic Games), a company based in Stirling, Scotland.
-The company's founder and managing director, Kirk Ewing, had previously worked at VIS Entertainment as the creative director for the 2002 game State of Emergency, which had been criticized for replicating the 1999 Seattle WTO protests.
+The company's founder and managing director, Kirk Ewing, had a background in producing documentaries for Channel 4.
+In the video game industry, he had previously worked for VIS Entertainment as the creative director for Earthworm Jim 3D (1999) and State of Emergency (2002).
+The latter was denounced for similarities to the 1999 Seattle WTO protests, despite not being inspired by them.
 Having worked on projects as large as State of Emergency, Ewing wanted to focus on smaller ventures.
-Establishing Traffic Games, he intended to create a game based on a historical event and initially considered modeling one after the Apollo 11 Moon landing.
+In establishing Traffic Games, he intended to create a game based on a historical event and initially considered modeling one after the Apollo 11 Moon landing.
 Ewing later settled on the assassination of Kennedy because there was a high amount of public domain information documenting the event.
 He also noted that ballistics simulations were a staple of video games and that many other forms of media had already covered the incident.

 Ewing sought help from a friend at Stainless Games, the developer of Carmageddon.
 The friend was fond of the game idea and provided Traffic Games with Carmageddons game engine.
-Therein, the JFK Reloaded development team reconstructed the site of Kennedy's assassination with accurate object placements and apt weather conditions.
-According to Ewing, one aim of the development was to disprove conspiracy theories surrounding the assassination by displaying that Oswald would have been capable to perform the shooting alone in the given conditions of that day.
-The ten-person development team, composed of former State of Emergency, Grand Theft Auto and Killzone developers, took several months to research the matter, (Note: The time used to research was reported as both seven and ten months.) followed by six months of producing the game.
+Therein, the JFK Reloaded development team reconstructed the site of Kennedy's assassination with accurate object placements and appropriate weather conditions.
+According to Ewing, one aim of the development was to disprove conspiracy theories surrounding the assassination by demonstrating that Oswald would have been capable of carrying out the shooting alone under the conditions of that day.
+The ten-person development team, composed of former developers of State of Emergency, Grand Theft Auto, and Killzone, took several months to research the matter, (Note: The time used for research was reported as both seven and ten months.) followed by six months of producing the game.